 We believe that pan-cancer commitments, ambitions, and targets have led to less survivable cancers being overlooked and under-resourced.
-Tenovus Cancer Care contributes to the UK-wide charity-led campaign drawing attention to these inequalities.
+Tenovus Cancer Care contributes to the Less Survivable Cancers Taskforce, the UK-wide charity-led coalition tackling these inequalities.

-Wales needs targeted planned action to diagnose less survivable cancers earlier and faster; to ensure everyone receives the best care and treatment available; and for substantive research funding to close the gap on cancer inequality.
+Wales needs targeted action to diagnose less survivable cancers earlier and faster; to ensure everyone receives the best care and treatment available; and for substantive research funding to close the gap on cancer inequality.